23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Add cloves to your diet

-Shutterstock 541334836
+shutterstock 541334836

 Cloves contain an anti-inflammatory chemical called eugenol that interferes with a bodily process that triggers arthritis.
 In one animal study, eugenol prevented the release of COX-2, a protein that spurs inflammation (the same protein that COX-2 inhibitor drugs like Celebrex target).
 Cloves also contain antioxidants, which are important in slowing the cartilage and bone damage caused by arthritis.
 Aim for ½ to 1 teaspoon a day for joint pain relief.